-The National Guard also worked with civilian drug trafficker Walid Makled in order to move their drug shipments out of Venezuela.
-Makled has also claimed to have worked with dozens of top level military officials.
-But while it appears that the National Guard and the army both used Makled as their “broker” to organize the movement of cocaine shipments outside the country, there is no love lost between these two factions of the security forces.
-The two have fought, stealing cocaine shipments from one another and then reporting them as seizures.
-But it is rare that the reported cocaine seizures are totally destroyed — usually they are skimmed off, then trafficked once again.
+The National Guard also worked with civilian drug trafficker Walid Makled in order to move drug shipments out of Venezuela.
+Makled claimed to have worked with dozens of top-level military officials.
+The National Guard and army both used him as their “broker” to organize the movement of cocaine shipments outside the country.

 After Makled’s arrest in Colombia in 2010 and extradition back to Venezuela in 2011, it seems as though corrupt elements in the military have more or less successfully co-opted his trafficking networks in Zulia state.
-The National Guard cartel, meanwhile, is strongest in other Western parts of Venezuela, including along the Colombian departments of Arauca and Northern Santander.
+The National Guard, meanwhile, is strongest in other western parts of Venezuela, including along the country’s border with the Colombian departments of Arauca and Norte de Santander.

-It is also possible that members of the Cartel of the Suns count on the complicity, or even the active involvement, of high-level elements of Venezuela’s civilian government.
-In 2016, for instance, two nephews of Venezuelan first lady Cilia Flores went to trial on drug charges in US federal court.
-A DEA agent later testified that the nephews’ planned drug deal was facilitated by Cilia Flores’ brother Bladimir.
-Throughout the trial, evidence has emerged suggesting the nephews may have been acting as political cover for the Cartel of the Suns.
+There is also evidence to suggest that members of the Cartel of the Suns count on the complicity, or even the active involvement, of high-level elements of Venezuela’s civilian government.
+In 2016, for instance, two nephews of Venezuelan first lady, Cilia Flores, went to trial to face drug charges in US federal court.
+A DEA agent testified that the nephews’ planned drug deal was facilitated by Cilia Flores’ brother, Bladimir.
+Throughout the trial, evidence emerged to suggest the nephews may have been acting as political cover for the Cartel of the Suns.

 Although the United States has made efforts to bring the Cartel of the Suns activities to light in recent years, and has even sanctioned and charged some alleged members, the Venezuelan government has not pursued serious investigations or prosecutions of these suspects.
 In fact, it has in some cases promoted military officials accused of involvement in drug trafficking.

-There have been indications in recent years that elements of the military are deepening their involvement in the drug trade, moving from simply facilitating drug trafficking to actually moving drugs themselves.
-Given Venezuela’s worsening political and economic crises, it seems likely that the operations of the Cartel of the Suns will continue largely unimpeded, and could perhaps expand going forward.
+Given this and Venezuela’s worsening political and economic crises, it seems likely that the operations of the Cartel of the Suns will continue largely unimpeded, and could perhaps expand moving forward.